 This step is not to be skipped.
 Do a happy dance, brag to your friends and colleagues and share on social media using #nhacertified — you did it!

-Along with your new certificate and wallet card (that will be mailed to you), you'll also continue to enjoy these great benefits from NHA:
+Along with your new certificate and wallet card (which will be mailed to you), you'll also continue to enjoy these great benefits from NHA:

 - Unlimited access to continuing education content with no additional fees